wenzhixin/bootstrap-table/src/extensions/multi-column-toggle/README.md

 ### multiToggleDefaults

 * type: Array of Strings
 * description: Defines 'default' columns that will never be hidden with this extension.
-These are diffrent from
+These are different from
 * default: `[]`
 * example html: `data-multi-toggle-defaults='["column1", "column2"]'`